-&lt;sup>3See Milgrom and Roberts (1990, 1995) for this connection in the context of manufacturing.
-More recently, Dziewulski and Quah (2014) develop a test for the supermodularity of production functions.
+&lt;sup>1See, e.g., Milgrom and Roberts (1990, 1995) in the context of manufacturing.
+In a recent application, Dziewulski and Quah (2014) develop a test for the supermodularity of production functions.
 Their analysis builds on two characterizations from the present paper.